 Here are my key must know tips for Germany.
 These useful tips will help you have an efficient trip to Germany, know what to expect, and to help you avoid mistakes.

-Having recently returned from a geographical cure in Germany, I have a few must know tips and tricks for visiting Germany.
+Having recently returned from a geographical cure in Germany, I learned a few must know tips, tricks, and hacks for visiting Germany.
 I should have known these things before I left, of course, had I done my due diligence.

 But a life crisis intervened, as they are wont to do at the most inopportune times.
 So I negligently failed to do my “tips” research for my geographical cure.
 Plus, I adore doing itinerary research and not so much practical tips research.